someobserver/recurgence/architects/einstein.md

 Einstein’s field equations are *deliciously elegant*.

-Each compact and cryptic on its own, their tessellated tensors interlock a geometry of constraint.
+Each compact and cryptic on its own, their tensors interlock a geometry of constraint.
 None of it arbitrary or imposed—

 **Emergent.**